ask/redish/docs/proxy.rst

     >>> friendstore.items()
     [('person:0203:friends', <Set: ['1', '204']>),
      ('pet:0204:friends', <Set: ['1', '202']>)]
+    >>> namestore[frank]
+    u'Frank'

-I have no idea at this point if these experimental features are useful, but they are small, and seem to make sense to me.
+I have no idea at this point if these experimental features are useful to others, but they are fairly minimal, independent, and make sense to me.
 Feedback is appreciated.